You are here

 A programmable room thermostat combines time and temperature controls and allows you to set different temperatures for different times of the day.
 You can have different temperatures in individual rooms by installing thermostatic radiator valves (TRVs) on individual radiators.

 Thermostatic radiator valves do not control the boiler, they just reduce the flow of water through the radiator they are fitted to when the temperature goes above a certain setting.
 Set them to the level you want for the room; a lower setting uses less energy and so will save you money.

 We do not recommend using radiator covers because thermostatic radiator valves (TRVs) sense the air temperature around them and control the flow rate depending on what level they're set at.
 Having a cover over the radiator means that the TRV is enclosed, which is likely to make it think that the room temperature is higher than it actually is - because heat will be trapped between the radiator and the cover.

 If you already have a radiator cover that cannot be removed, then it is still worth using TRVs to control the temperature as much as possible, although the radiator will be more effective at heating the room space without the cover.
 If you feel the radiator is not hot enough at a particular setting, turn up the TRV.

-Save money by not overheating parts of your home that are unoccupied or need lower temperatures – bedrooms or rooms with lots of glazing, for example.
+Save money by not overheating parts of your home that are unoccupied or need lower temperatures, for example bedrooms or rooms with lots of glazing.
 You can have separate heating circuits with their own programmer and room thermostat (or programmable room thermostat) or set zones by using thermostatic radiator valves (TRVs).